 Omega-3 fatty acids are a category of healthy fats that are considered essential because they are substances your body requires to function but cannot make itself.
 There are three main types of omega-3 fatty acids – alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 While all three are important for optimal health, DHA is the most important when it comes to the brain.

 See, our brains are quite rich in fat themselves.
 Fat makes up about two-thirds of the brain and 20 percent of that fat is DHA.
 DHA helps to form the myelin sheath which serves as the insulation for the nerves in the brain.
 It also helps maintain the integrity of the blood-brain barrier, a layer of cells surrounding the brain that keeps harmful substances out while allowing vital nutrients in.
-Low DHA levels have been linked to an increased risk of Alzheimer’s disease and memory loss, and consumption of DHA has been shown to lower blood levels of beta-amyloid, the protein that forms damaging clumps in the brains of people with Alzheimer's disease.
+Low DHA levels have been linked to a greater risk for neurological and memory issues, while consumption of DHA has been shown to help mitigate this risk.

 The best source of DHA is fatty fish like salmon and sardines.
 With more than enough omegas in just one serving, fatty fish truly is the ultimate brain food!
 But if fish isn’t part of your routine, algae based DHA is available as a vegan supplement for brain health.
 In addition to adding in DHA-rich foods to your diet, consider limiting your consumption of vegetable oils.
 They tend to be extremely high in an omega-6 fatty acid called linoleic acid that promotes inflammation and actually reduces the production and effectiveness of DHA within your body.